The Team

 Rebecca Claypool

-Rebecca is a Research Specialist at the University of Wisconsin Madison.
-She received her master's degree in Agroecology from UW-Madison in December 2009, and her research focused on developing farm management tools and record keeping strategies to improve overall farm management.
-Rebecca overseas the Veggie Compass project and tool development.
+Rebecca was a Research Specialist at the University of Wisconsin Madison.
+She received her master’s degree in Agroecology from UW-Madison in December 2009, and her research focused on developing farm management tools and record keeping strategies to improve overall farm management.
+While at UW, Rebecca oversaw the development of the Veggie Compass Excel spreadsheet tool.
 She currently owns and operates her own vegetable farm in Wisconsin.
-If you have questions or comments about the Veggie Compass project please contact Rebecca at rclaypool@wisc.edu.